-There is also a Thursday night kickoff concert on the Peace Center Stage.
+There is also a Thursday night kickoff concert (5pm-10pm).
 But the main festival always falls Friday to Sunday.

 The more into the afternoon and evening you go, the more crowded things will get.
 And the food vendors may start to run out of things.
 So if you want to beat the crowds, plan to go the first half the day, rather than the second half.

 Why you go: Food, Beer, and Music

 Okay now that we’ve covered the basics of what Fall for Greenville is, let’s talk a little bit about the reasons why you’re going.